TL;DR

 Pattern 5: Kyverno as Cluster-Level Policy Enforcement

 Helm templates enforce shape at render time.
-Kyverno enforces policy at admission time — meaning even a kubectl apply that bypasses your GitOps flow gets caught.
+Kyverno enforces policy at admission time — meaning even a kubectl apply or a programmatic API call bypasses Helm, it still gets caught.
 For OpenShift environments where restricted-v2 compliance is non-negotiable, this distinction matters.

-Kyverno’s own pods require a privileged PSA namespace because its webhook processes all pod admissions.
-Set this via subchart values:
+Kyverno’s own pods require a privileged PSA namespace.
+Set this via subchart values and a namespace manifest:

 # infra: namespace manifest for Kyverno